-To reduce the potential for interference and permit the implementation of the maximum number of channels at terminal areas, transmitters located within the confines of airports will be limited to the minimum output power needed for adequate communications, normally 10 watts or less.
-These systems should be limited to a maximum of 20 watts.
+To reduce the potential for interference and permit the implementation of the maximum number of channels at terminal areas, transmitters located within the confines of airports will be limited to the minimum output power needed for adequate communications, normally ten (10) watts ERP or less.
+These systems should be limited to a maximum of 25 watts ERP.
 The system needs will be reviewed by ASRI when operators apply for channels.
 Due consideration is given to the protection of established operations from interference to or from newly licensed operations.
 Determination of whether interference protection between operators employing the same frequency is to be provided shall be based on consideration of channel loading.
 In the event that harmful interference is caused by a new station to an existing facility, where both facilities are operating equipment designed for a 25-kHz spaced environment, reduction of interference to an acceptable level by engineering techniques or facility relocation is the responsibility of the new station operator.

-Transmitter equipment operating on ASRI channels must be FCC Type-Accepted or Type-Approved for use as a ground station.
-In addition, ground station transmitter equipment operating on AES channels must meet FCC mandated frequency tolerance specifications of 0.002% or less, which became effective January 1, 1993.
+Transmitter equipment operating on ASRI channels must be FCC Type-Accepted or Type-Approved for use as a ground station, as per 47 CFR Part 87 Subpart D. In addition, ground station transmitter equipment operating on AES channels must meet FCC mandated frequency tolerance specifications of 0.002% or less, which became effective January 1, 1993.
 ASRI will determine the suitability of ground station equipment as related to these criteria during processing of station license applications.
 New station installations will be assigned to 25-kHz spaced channels.
 When new 25-kHz channel spaced transmit equipment is installed, reasonable effort should be made to install it so that it does not interfere with existing 25-kHz spaced equipment.
 Use of equipment designed for 50-kHz channel spacing is not authorized.